ClaudioLutz/BraveWebCrawler/DOCUMENTATION.md

 This document provides detailed technical information about the Company Data Extraction Agent, a suite of Python scripts designed to find official company websites and extract key information.
 The system supports multiple strategies for URL discovery, including:

-1.  **Brave Search API:** Primary method, with Wikidata as a fallback.
+1.  **Brave Search API:** Primary method, with Wikidata as a fallback (used in `brave_search.py` and `brave_processor.py`).
-2.  **Google Custom Search API:** Primary method, with Wikidata as a fallback.
+2.  **Google Custom Search API:**
+    *   For `google_search.py` (single company): Primary method, with Wikidata as a fallback.
+    *   For `google_parallel_processing.py`: Uses Google Search API, an LLM selects the best URL, and this URL is passed to the agent.
+This script does not directly implement a Wikidata fallback if the Google Search + LLM selection yields no URL; the agent is only tasked if a URL is found.
 3.  **Agent-driven Startpage.com Search:** The agent itself performs a search on Startpage.com to find the company website.

 Once a potential URL is identified (or if the agent is tasked to find one), an MCP (Model Context Protocol) enabled agent using Playwright and a Large Language Model (LLM) like OpenAI's GPT attempts to navigate the website and extract predefined data points.
 The system offers scripts for single company processing, sequential batch processing, and parallel batch processing for each search strategy.